frairon/goka-godays2019/04-detect-fraud/README.md

   * use LicenseTracker as state type for the group table (as configured in the processor definition)
   * use licenseAction to track when one license is used in multiple taxis simultaneously In that case, notify the license-tracker via `godays.LicenseConfigTopic` to mark the license as fraud.
+  * to avoid sending multiple fraud-configurations, join with the LicenseConfigGroup-table and check, whether the license is already marked as fraud.

 ## Run it